MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/migration-considerations/prerequisites/technical-complexity.md

 The outcome of a sprint captures and documents the changes made to a workload, thus closing the change-management loop.
 When completed, at minimum, the following should be documented.
 Throughout the execution of a sprint, this documentation should be completed in tandem with the technical work items.

-- **Assets deployed.** Any assets deployed to the cloud to host the workload
+- **Assets deployed.** Any assets deployed to the cloud to host the workload.
-- **Remediation.** Any changes to the assets to prepare for cloud migration
+- **Remediation.** Any changes to the assets to prepare for cloud migration.
-- **Configuration.** Chosen configuration of any assets deployed, including any references to configuration scripts
+- **Configuration.** Chosen configuration of any assets deployed, including any references to configuration scripts.
 - **Deployment model.** Approach used to deploy the asset to the cloud, including references to any deployment scripts or tools.
-- **Architecture.** Documentation of the architecture deployed to the cloud
+- **Architecture.** Documentation of the architecture deployed to the cloud.
-- **Performance metrics.** Output of automated testing or business testing performed to validate performance at the time of deployment
+- **Performance metrics.** Output of automated testing or business testing performed to validate performance at the time of deployment.
-- **Unique requirements or configuration.** Any unique aspects of the deployment, configuration, or technical requirements necessary to operate the workload
+- **Unique requirements or configuration.** Any unique aspects of the deployment, configuration, or technical requirements necessary to operate the workload.
-- **Operational approval.** Sign-off of validating operational readiness from the application owner and the IT operations staff responsible for managing the workload post deployment
+- **Operational approval.** Sign-off of validating operational readiness from the application owner and the IT operations staff responsible for managing the workload post deployment.
-- **Architecture approval.** Sign-off from the workload owner and Cloud Adoption team to validate any architecture changes required to host each asset
+- **Architecture approval.** Sign-off from the workload owner and Cloud Adoption team to validate any architecture changes required to host each asset.

 ## Next steps